Milk In Your Coffee - Which Milks Best Enhance Your Brew

 In classic roasts

-Light roasts are typically more acidic and bright, so most coffee drinkers find that the addition of whole milk doesn’t bode well in such brews.
+Light roasts are typically more acidic and brighter, so most coffee drinkers find that the addition of whole milk doesn’t bode well in such brews.

 Instead, whole milk’s high fat content pairs more appropriately with medium and dark roasts, as these tend to have more intense flavor profiles.